Mibew/open-street-map-history-plugin/README.md

 # Open Street Map History plugin

-Based upon the code of [Mibew Google Maps plugin](https://github.com/Mibew/google-maps-plugin).

-Displays a visitor's location using Open Street Map service.
+Enables functionality provided by Open Street Map plugin on the chats history page.

 ## Installation

 1. Get the archive with the plugin sources.
-You can download it from the [official site](https://mibew.org/plugins#mibew-open-street-map) or build the plugin from sources.
+You can download it from the [official site](https://mibew.org/plugins#mibew-open-street-map-history) or build the plugin from sources.

 2. Untar/unzip the plugin's archive.